rinigupta11/Advanced-Applied-ML/README.md

 ![image](https://user-images.githubusercontent.com/76021844/153754695-8e7d0a5c-fbec-4b84-b90c-fb756e6696fd.png)

 The random forest regressor model is an ensemble model that incorporates many decision trees into its structure to make a final prediction on data.
 Unlike an ordinary linear regressor, random forests can fit to accomodate non-linearities in the dataset.
 Random forests are advantageous over decision trees because they are better at preventing overfitting due to the ensemble nature of the model (incorporating several predictions).
 Furthermore, random forests group weak learners together to form stronger learners (boosting), another theoretical strength of the model.
-Random forests are regarded by data scientists as one of the "best performing learning algorithms."
-(Schonlau) First, we ran the model with some hardcoded hyperparameters to get a rough idea of model performance.
+Random forests are regarded by data scientists as one of the "best performing learning algorithms" (Schonlau).
+First, we ran the model with some hardcoded hyperparameters to get a rough idea of model performance.

 Source: https://towardsdatascience.com/a-quick-and-dirty-guide-to-random-forest-regression-52ca0af157f8
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2701298/ (Peer Reviewed)